nalsakas/pe/README.md

 Why I created these macro sets?
 Answer is simple.
 Because I have a passion about inner workings of executables.
 Apart from that Ihave learned a lot while working with nasm macros and pe file format.

-With these macro sets you can do amazing executables by yourself.
+With these macro sets you can do custom executables by yourself.
 You don't need any object linker or resource compiler whatsoever.
-You can import any function you want just by typing its name; you can export any local function you want; you can include any resource you want; you can experiment and get a deeper insight of pe file format, etc.
+You can import any function you want just by typing its name; you can export any local function you want; you can include any resource you want; you can experiment and get a deeper insight of pe file format.

 Although there are a lot of macros under the hood, end user only need to know a few of them.
 Actually only 3 of them suffice for a very basic PE.

 ```
 %include 'pe.inc'
 PE32

 START

   ret

 END
 ```